Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Lab Infrastructure/Set up Client VMs and Server.md

 2. Go to **System > About** and click **Join a domain**.
 3. Enter the **domain name** (In my case, `uttam.local`), and provide **Administrator credentials** to join the domain.
 4. Reboot the VM and log in with **domain credentials**.
-## 3.2 Configure Windows 10 Networking

-### Configure the Network:

-### Verify Connectivity:

-Check if the **Windows 10 VM** can communicate with the other VMs in your network: ping google.com     # Can access the internet ping 192.168.1.100  # Ping Windows 10 Client ping 192.168.1.50   # Ping Metasploitable 2

 ---